Guatemalan Peace Process (1994–1996)

-The Guatemalan Peace Process lasted from 1994 to 1996 and resulted in the Guatemalan Peace Accords.
+The Guatemalan Peace Process was a series of negotiations occurring from 1994 to 1996, to resolve the Guatemalan Civil War.

+The negotiations resulted in the signing of "The Accord for a Firm and Lasting Peace" by the government of Guatemala and the Unidad Revolucionaria Nacional Guatemalteca (URNG) on December 29, 1996.

+As of 2024, the peace has lasted for 27 years.
+However, Guatemalan civil rights organizations "have argued that [the government's] failing to fully implement the accords has led to an emerging threat of authoritarianism" in the country.

 Background

-Guatemalan Armed Conflict
+Guatemalan armed conflict

 The Guatemalan Civil War was a thirty-six-year internal conflict that took place from November 1960 to December 1996.
 The conflict was fought between the Guatemalan government and smaller leftist guerrilla groups that fought under the Unidad Revolucionaria Nacional Guatemalteca (URNG).
 It resulted in about 200,000 casualties and "disappearances", making it the deadliest armed conflict in Central America.

-Early Peace Attempts
+Early peace attempts

 After a series of dictatorships supported by the United States, Guatemala was greatly pressured internationally to make efforts towards reincorporating democracy.
 In 1985, the then ruler General Oscar Mejía Victores allowed for the formation of a Constituent Assembly, which began working on a new democratic constitution.
 This new constitution was then finalized and ratified on May 30, 1985.
 The following year, democratic elections were held and Vinicio Cerezo was sworn in as president of Guatemala.

-Prior to this, in 1983, the Contadora Group in Latin America, which was an initiative formed by Mexico, Venezuela, and Colombia, began promoting peace in the Central American countries undergoing internal conflicts (El Salvador, Nicaragua, and Guatemala).
+Prior to this, in 1983, the Contadora Group in the Americas, which was an initiative formed by Mexico, Venezuela, and Colombia, began promoting peace in the Central American countries undergoing internal conflicts (El Salvador, Nicaragua, and Guatemala).
 The group served as mediators in peace talks among all Central American rulers, which led to the drafting of the Contadora Act on Peace and Cooperation in Central America.
 The document did not fully receive the support of the United States and was ultimately rejected by three of the Central American countries (Honduras, El Salvador, and Costa Rica) in 1986.